StarbelEnterprises/jinoe/README.md

     Do you have  a new feature to work on?
 Do this >
         1:  git checkout develop
-        2:  create your feature branch `develop
+        2:  create your feature branch from `develop`
         3: work on your feature
-        4: push your featue when done
+        4: Commit and push your featue when done
-        5: Create PR pointing to develop
+        5: Create PR pointing to develop.
+        6: wait for reviews
+        7: merge to develop when reviews are done.
+        8: done. ):
     done

    `